Triumphal Entry to Pentecost - the Easter message.

 Luke 22:39-46.
 Now more prayers from Jesus from the Mount of Olives this was still the 14th of Nisan.
 The night before his death, Jesus went to the Garden of Gethsemane on the Mount of Olives.
 While there, He prayed to God, His Father.
 During this the time while He was praying that His sweat was like drops of blood falling to the ground.
 An angel from heaven appeared to Jesus and strengthened Him.
 While his eleven disciples were fast asleep from exhaustion.
 This is one of a number of times Jesus prays in His last week on earth before His death on a cross and three days later His resurrection and His return to Heaven Read more »

 Luke 22:47-48.
 Still the 14th of Nisan.
 Judas Iscariot led a group of soldiers and members of the Sanhedrin, that is to say, some of the chief priests and scribes.
 Judas led them because he knew where Jesus was, and knew where Jesus was in the Garden of Gethsemane on the Mount of Olives.
 Interesting this group had to do their deeds under the cover of darkness not in the light of day.
+Judas then formally identifies Jesus with a kiss so that the soldiers can arrest Jesus.
 A kiss is a greeting of a close friend and is still used in Israel today as a special greeting.
 Read more »

 Peter cuts off an ear